Since it’s inception in 2012, Mpophomeni Conservation Group has supported the ideals of the international Slow Food movement.

 We have celebrated Terra Madre Days, swopped seeds, hosted gardening workshops, visited permaculture gardens, held harvest produce competitions, participated in Siyabuyisela ulwazi hosted by Biowatch and helped people in the community to start gardens of their own.
 Many of these events are recorded in our blog.
 You may particularly enjoy reading Terra Madre Day 2013 , Terra Madre Day 2015 , Pickle Pot Pea Pyramids , Pumpkin Time in Pops, Enaleni Open Day

-In 2016, Ntombenhle Mtambo attended the Slow Food Terra Madre Salone del Gusto in Turin, Italy.
+In 2016, long time Slow Food member Ntombenhle Mtambo attended the Slow Food Terra Madre Salone del Gusto in Turin, Italy.
 A foodie adventure!

 In November of 2018, we hosted a Seed Sharing Day

-We were delighted to have Delwyn Pillay of Slow Food Durban and Thokozani Kubeka all the way from Van Reenen, join our community.
+We were delighted to have Delwyn Pillay and friends of Slow Food Durban and Thokozani Kubeka all the way from Van Reenen, join our community.

 It was a great morning of sharing seeds, meeting fellow gardeners and farmers, swapping food knowledge and general merriment.
 Passionate people all keen to support food security, seed resilience and climate-friendly agricultural practices gathered in Ntombenhle’s Permaculture Garden.